Azareal/Gosora/README.md

 *Updating Dependencies*

+Dependencies are little libraries Gosora relies on to function.

-You can update the dependencies which Gosora relies on by running update-deps.bat on Windows or ./update-deps-linux on Linux.
+You can update themn by running `update-deps.bat` on Windows or `./update-deps-linux` on Linux.
 These dependencies do not include Go or MySQL, those have to be updated separately.

-We're also looking into ways to distribute ready made executables for Windows.
-While this is not a complicated endeavour, the configuration settings currently get built with the rest of the program for speed, and we will likely have to change this.

-With the introduction of the new settings system, we will begin moving some of the less critical settings out of the configuration file, and will likely have a config.xml or config.ini in the future to store the critical settings in.

-You'll need to restart the server every-time you change a template, e.g. with `run.bat` or killing the process and running `./run-linux` or via `./pre-run-linux` followed by `service gosora restart`
+You'll need to restart the server after you change a template or update Gosora, e.g. with `run.bat` or killing the process and running `./run-linux` or via `./pre-run-linux` followed by `service gosora restart`.

-Several important features for saving memory in the templates system may have to be implemented before the new compiled template system is rolled out to every route.
-These features are coming fairly soon, but not before the higher priority items.

 # Advanced Installation